 There is a lot of noise out there about link building.
 There are internet-age snake oil salesman that will promise you the world with #1 rankings in 24 hours, then close up shop once they make the sale.

 I generally avoid SEO services unless I know the service has a very good reputation.

-Then there is another school of thought to not ever bother with links at all.
+Then there is another school of thought to not bother with links at all.
 It can work but it normally takes longer if you don’t have any links.

 And just think about it logically:

-If all things were equal with content and keywords for two sites, but one site had links and the other didn’t, which do you think would rank better in Google Search?
+If all things were equal with content and keywords for two sites, but one site had links and the didn’t, which do you think would rank better in Google Search?

 The approach I outline doesn’t have any shortcuts.
 Guess what – it takes time and you are going to have to put in the work.
 If you try to take any shortcuts, they might work but those tactics are higher risk.

 It’s hard if you’re a beginner, but things will get easier as you gain more experience.

 You can outsource link building, but it’s really important to understand the process first hand.
 You can’t effectively outsource a task if you don’t understand the process.
 While you could technically outsource something you don’t understand, the SEO industry has a bad reputation and for a good reason.

 The big issue with outsourcing SEO is that people sell SEO services but don’t really have experience.
 It’s possible that someone knows all the buzzwords and the process, but it doesn’t mean they’re an effective practitioner.